 I work for a Data Science Software company where we make tools to help people do data science(DS).
-Makes sense.
-Actually, we make 1 tool that covers the range of “data wrangling”, normalizing, testing, modeling, hosting and monitoring.
+Actually, we make one tool that covers the range of “data wrangling”, normalizing, testing, modeling, hosting and monitoring.
 There’s a lot more to DS than the cool stuff DS’s love to do.
-Date normalization is an easy target.
-We might come back to this later; in the mean time…
+Date normalization is an easy example.

 What’s a Datamesh?
 According to http://Starburst.io the answer is: “Data mesh is a new approach based on a modern, distributed architecture for analytical data management.
 It enables end users to easily access and query data where it lives without first transporting it to a data lake or data warehouse.
 The decentralized strategy of data mesh distributes data ownership to domain-specific teams that manage, own, and serve the data as a product.”

 Let’s discuss: New approach?
 Not really, it’s just the correct way to manage data.
 Saying new approach always sounds cooler.

 Modern, distributed architecture for analytical data management.
 So… distributed OLAP?
 Distributed how?
 Distributed why?
 We don’t like warehouses anymore?